Latest released version: 3.3

 One subtle issue concerns sorting of the list.
 The Sort button sorts alphabetically.
 In this list of cards, then, sorting would produce a rather strange order.
 If you wanted it to sort by suit, the items in the list would have to read, e.g., "Hearts, King" or "Clubs, 4" rather than "King of Hearts" and "4 of Clubs."
 Likewise if your list contains names of people.
 When you select names from your Contact list using the Names option, the software knows which is the First Name and which is the Last Name and sorts by Last Name.
 But items on a list are just that, items on a list.
 So if your list contains names of people, and you want to be able to sort them in a way that you'll be able to find them more easily, you might want to enter items in the list as, e.g, "Smith, Fred" rather than "Fred Smith".

 There are two other options for getting names into the list "in bulk."
-If you enter an item name which begins with "http://" and ends with ".txt" and then tap the + button, the software will attempt to download the file from the Internet (or from a local computer acting as a "web server"; for more on that read this document).
-You can test this out by entering http://www.stevenscreek.com/Carddeck.txt to download a list of cards in a deck.
+If you enter an item name which begins with "http://" (or "https://") and ends with ".txt" or ".csv" or ".htm" and then tap the + button, the software will attempt to download the file from the Internet (or from a local computer acting as a "web server"; for more on that read this document).
+You can test this out by entering http://www.stevenscreek.com/iPhone/carddeck.txt to download a list of cards in a deck.
 Note that this file must be a "plain text file" (not, for example, a Microsoft Word document) with one item per line).
 Alternately, if the name of the item does not start with "http://", but does end with ".txt", then the software will look for the file not on the Internet, but in your iTunes file sharing area.
 To load a file into iTunes for access by the software, open iTunes with your unit plugged in, tap the Apps tab, scroll to the bottom to the File Sharing area, tap on Handy Randy, and then tap the Add button and select the file to add to the unit in a place where it is accessible to Handy Randy.
 Note that in both these cases, the filename you enter is case-sensitive.

 If you don't have access to a website on which to put the file, you can make use of a free service called Dropbox™.
 You can read more about Dropbox in this document, but for purposes of this application, the process will go like this once you have established your account, and installed the Dropbox software on your computer (not on your iPhone or iPad, although you can do that as well):